yangheeryu/Dongle/README.md

 Dongle(동글) is a revised name of 'Dongle Hangeul(동글한글)' which was released in 2012.
 It consists of a full set of modern Hangeul syllables(11,172 characters), Google Latin plus set, and punctuations and symbols in KS X 1001.

-- Dongle Hangeul Lignt, Medium, Bold were released in 2012.
+- Dongle Hangeul Light, Medium, Bold were released in 2012.
 - Some of the Latin alphabets and symbols are revised for Ver.2.0 in 2020.
+- Font weight name is changed to Light, Regular, Bold in Ver.2.0

 ## Designer
 Yanghee Ryu